glener10/authentication/README.md

 🏗 **Use Cases**

+- change_password_in_recovery: Verifies that the code is correct and not expired and change the password to the new password
 - verify_password_recovery_code: Verifies that the code is correct and not expired
 - send_password_recovery_code: Saves a code and an expiration time (5 minutes) in the database and sends an email with the code
 - verify_email: Verifies that the code is correct and not expired and updates the email as verified